--unsafe-arrays can be used when the source code manipulates arrays within structures in a non-standard way.
+- -absolute-valid-range m-M specifies that the only valid absolute addresses (for reading or writing) are those comprised between m and M inclusive.
+This option currently allows to specify only a single interval, although it could be improved to allow several intervals in a future version. - -unsafe-arrays can be used when the source code manipulates n-dimensional arrays, or arrays within structures, in a non-standard way.
 With this option, accessing indexes that are out of bounds will instead access the remainder of the struct.
 For example, the code below will overwrite the fields a and c of v.